How to Deal With Harassing Phone Calls From Ex

 Those Dreadful Chores?
 DoNotPay Can Do Them for You

-When you open DoNotPay in your web browser or on your iOS device, you are taking the first step toward a simpler, smoother, and more comfortable life—with less hassle involved, and more time and money saved.
+When you open DoNotPay in your web browser, you are taking the first step toward a simpler, smoother, and more comfortable life—with less hassle involved, and more time and money saved.

 Let’s team up if you need help: